Gorilla Tag Custom Maps: How to Install and Play

 How to Install and Play Gorilla Tag Custom Maps

-Oculus Quest
+Meta Quest

 questpatcher software download

-Double click on your Windows installer file and follow the prompts to install QuestPatcher on your computer.
+Double-click on your Windows installer file and follow the prompts to install QuestPatcher on your computer.

 questpatcher 1

-Your patcher app should say “Your app is installed” when it detects your headset.
+Your patcher app should say, “Your app is installed,” when it detects your headset.
 Click on “Patch my app!” to mod your game.

 gorilla tag custom maps on oculus quest install